Porch light colors….what do they mean?

 Sometimes There Is No Meaning Behind The Colors

 Sometimes the color of a porch light has no meaning.
+However, you might want to pay attention to any flashing porch lights you see – they could signal an emergency.

 I recently asked people in a Facebook group what their porch light colors meant to them.
 Quite a few people responded that their children simply liked playing with their color-changing light bulbs!